-This media also has the secondary effect of removing mercury from the gas via adsorption (rather than chemical reaction).
-This is typically between 10 - 30% of the mercury.
-When this occurs, during the mol sieve regeneration cycle, mercury will be driven off the media resulting in highly concentrated regeneration gas.
-It is very important to consider the fate of this regeneration gas whether that be flaring or fed back into the process.
+Qa3 frequently give oral presentations on the topic of “mercury loss to various process systems across a gas processing facility”.
+One key process is dehydration of gas using either gylcol or molecular sieve.
+Both have the secondary effect of removing mercury from the gas via adsorption (rather than chemical reaction), typically between 10 - 30% of the mercury.
+During the regeneration cycle of the glygol / molecular sieve, trapped mercury will be released resulting in a regeneration gas containing a high concentration of mercury.
+It is therefore very important to consider the fate of this regeneration gas whether that be flaring or fed back into the process.

-From this study, Qa3 have highlighted that if your mol sieve is being fed by a high mercury, high H2S gas consideration must be given to the potential for exposure to highly contaminated media upon changeout.
+From this study, Qa3 have demonstrated that for processes where molecular sieve is being fed by a high H2S gas with significant mercury, consideration must be given to the potential for exposure to mercury contaminated media upon changeout.”